Supporting residents’ goals

 Our mission is to support our residents so they can achieve their unique goals.
 Our schedule offers the flexibility and our faculty provides the depth and expertise to allow any resident to explore areas of clinical or research interest.

 We have found that residents’ interests can evolve in unpredictable ways during their training.
-So, rather than having specific tracks with predefined rotations, we work with each resident during his or her training to make use of our extensive elective time so that the training more fully aligns with the areas of psychiatry that most interests him or her and matches his or her unique strengths.
+So, rather than having specific tracks with predefined rotations, we work with residents during their training to make use of our extensive elective time so that the training more fully aligns with the areas of psychiatry that most interests them and matches their unique strengths.

 Balancing autonomy with support